Documentation Index

-The Paperzilla CLI (pz) lets you read canonical papers by Paperzilla paper ID, browse your curated project feeds, inspect project-specific recommendations, and leave feedback from the terminal.
+The Paperzilla CLI (pz) lets you read canonical papers by Paperzilla paper ID, browse or search your curated project feeds, inspect project-specific recommendations, and leave feedback from the terminal.
 It works for both humans and AI agents.
 Use --json when you want structured output.
+The main exceptions are login and update.

 If you just installed pz and want the shortest path to a working setup, start with CLI getting started.